 - yarn – black approx. 40 feet

 - needle – large-gauge blunt

-You will need to cut the canvas into five pieces.
+You’ll need to cut the canvas into five pieces.
 Each piece will be 37 lines x 37 lines (or 36 open squares), they will be just under 5 1/2 x 5 1/2 inches.
 This means each color block will be 12 open squares.
 For the fifth piece (the top) you will need to cut a hole in the middle for the tissues.
-Measure in 13 lines from each side.
+Measure in 13 lines from each side to cut the hole.

 To make it easier to get the multi-stranded yarn threaded through the needle eyelet, put a little piece of tape on the end.
 Snip off the tape before you start pulling the yarn through the plastic canvas.

 With my first square I tried “covering” only the outside (the part you see) of the canvas with the yarn, but this lead to two problems.
 First, the plastic canvas showed through the strands of yarn more than I liked.

 Second, it made the piece curl up.
 I had to take it all out, and start over.

 When you start each color block, leave about 1 1/2 inches of yarn to tie the ends together.